murilo-bracero/technical-test-sbe/README.md

   - rarity: The rarity to filter by, comma separated
   - gameAttributes: A key-value object with the game-specific attributes to filter by, e.g. `gameAttributes[color]=B`
     * gameAttributes supports comma-separated values, e.g. `gameAttributes[color]=B,R`, single values, e.g. `gameAttributes[color]=B` and ranges if the matching field is numeric, e.g. `gameAttributes[ink_cost][gt]=1&gameAttributes[ink_cost][lt]=5`.
-    * Query ranges are inclusive, e.g. `gameAttributes[ink_cost][gt]=1&gameAttributes[ink_cost][lt]=5` will return cards with ink cost between 1 and 5.
+    * Query ranges are inclusive; for example, `gameAttributes[ink_cost][gt]=1&gameAttributes[ink_cost][lt]=5` will return cards with ink costs ranging from 1 to 5.

 The endpoint has a cache layer with a 15-minute TTL, but if you need an uncached response, set the header `Cache-Control` to `no-cache`.

 ## Disclaimers

-Some funcions were added to simplify the functional evaluation of the code by the recruiter, and should be not used by any real service.
+Some functions were added to simplify the functional evaluation of the code by the recruiter, and should not be used by any real service.

 They are: